udippant/base-drafts/draft-ietf-quic-http.md

 ## Connection Establishment {#connection-establishment}

-HTTP/QUIC relies on QUIC as the underlying transport.
-The QUIC version being used MUST use TLS version 1.3 or greater as its handshake protocol.
-HTTP/QUIC clients MUST indicate the target domain name during the TLS handshake.
+HTTP/QWIK relies on QWIK as the underlying transport.
+The QWIK version being used MUST use TLS version 1.3 or greater as its handshake protocol.
+HTTP/QWIK clients MUST indicate the target domain name during the TLS handshake.
 This may be done using the Server Name Indication (SNI) {{!RFC6066}} extension to TLS or using some other mechanism.

-QUIC connections are established as described in {{QUIC-TRANSPORT}}.
-During connection establishment, HTTP/QUIC support is indicated by selecting the ALPN token "hq" in the TLS handshake.
+QWIK connections are established as described in {{QWIK-TRANSPORT}}.
+During connection establishment, HTTP/QWIK support is indicated by selecting the ALPN token "hq" in the TLS handshake.
 Support for other application-layer protocols MAY be offered in the same handshake.

-While connection-level options pertaining to the core QUIC protocol are set in the initial crypto handshake, HTTP/QUIC-specific settings are conveyed in the SETTINGS frame.
-After the QUIC connection is established, a SETTINGS frame ({{frame-settings}}) MUST be sent by each endpoint as the initial frame of their respective HTTP control stream (see {{control-streams}}).
+While connection-level options pertaining to the core QWIK protocol are set in the initial crypto handshake, HTTP/QWIK-specific settings are conveyed in the SETTINGS frame.
+After the QWIK connection is established, a SETTINGS frame ({{frame-settings}}) MUST be sent by each endpoint as the initial frame of their respective HTTP control stream (see {{control-streams}}).
 The server MUST NOT process any request streams or send responses until the client's SETTINGS frame